Azure-Samples/azure-functions-flex-consumption-samples/E2E/DURABLE-FUNC-ORDER-PROCESSING/README.md

 Flex Consumption has an *[always ready](https://learn.microsoft.com/azure/azure-functions/flex-consumption-how-to?#set-always-ready-instance-counts)* feature that allows users to specify the number of compute instances that are always running to minimize cold start.
 We [set always ready instance to 1](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan#considerations) for the "durable" group in this sample.

+The property `[maxQueuePollingInterval](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-bindings#hostjson-settings)` is also set to 1 second to decrease message processing latencies.
+Note, however, that lower values of `maxQueuePollingInterval` can result in higher storage costs because of increased storage transactions.

 ## Test the solution

 1. Use this Function CLI command to quickly find the function app url: